 AWS CodeBuild can easily connect with AWS CodeCommit, GitHub, and AWS S3 to pull the source code that is required for the build operation.

-22. What programming frameworks can be used with AWS CodeBuild?
+22. Which programming frameworks can be used with AWS CodeBuild?

 AWS CodeBuild provides ready-made environments for Python, Ruby, Java, Android, Docker, Node.js, and Go.
 A custom environment can also be set up by initializing and creating a Docker image.
 This is then pushed to the EC2 registry or the DockerHub registry.
 Later, this is used to reference the image in the users’ build project.